Translation

 Tagalog

-Tagalog, (a language of ¼ the population of the Philippines, and over 1 million people in the USA) has a speech rate of about 220 words per minute.
+Tagalog, (a language of a quarter of the population of the Philippines and over 1 million people in the USA) has a speech rate of about 220 words per minute.

 Native Tagalog speakers can speak the language quickly thanks to information-rich phrases often the same length as English phrases.
 With that comes phenomenal opportunities to provide exceptional dubbing of videos for both English and Tagalog speakers, the rates for which will be right on par with each other.